We’re delighted to confirm we reopened on Monday 12 April – we can’t wait to welcome you back!

 You’ll see us cleaning a lot more but please help us by avoiding touching fences, windows, signs, and exhibits.

-Some of our animal areas will remain closed for now.
-Please see our pre-visit FAQs below for full information on the facilities and events that will not be running for your safety.

-You’ll see us cleaning a lot more but please help us by avoiding touching fences, windows, signs, and exhibits.

 Please see our pre-visit FAQs below for full information on the facilities and events that we're unable to run at this time.